Close up of Breaking Bad sculpture

 Entrance to east building of convention center from Level 1 of the convention center parking garage

-Entrance to east building of Convention Center from Level 1 of the Convention Center parking garage
+Entrance to east building of Convention Center from Level 1 of the Convention Center parking garage.

 • If the door from the parking garage to the east building is locked, then you’ll need to go outside by descending the parking garage stairwell to the very bottom, where you’ll open a door and come out on Tijeras.
 Walk west (to your right) until you get to 2nd street.
 Cross the street and take a right and, a short walk later, you’ll see the doors to the west building on your left hand side.